terrycojones/crossbarwww/website/crossbario/docs/Shared-Registrations.md

 session.register("com.myapp.procedure4", procedure4, { invoke: "last"});
 ```

-## Single invocation
+## Default

-It is possible to explicitly set the invocation rule for  `single` invocation, i.e. that only a single registratin for an URI is allowed.
+It is possible to explicitly set the invocation rule for  `single` invocation, i.e. that only a single registration for an URI is allowed.

 ```javascript
 session.register("com.myapp.procedure5", procedure5, { invoke: "single"});